 You may be a candidate for laparoscopic pituitary surgery if you have:

-- A tumor in the pituitary gland: whether it secretes hormones or not.
+- A tumor in the pituitary gland (whether hormonal or not)

 - Benign craniopharyngeal tumor